Definition

 Norway Consults on Amendments to Biocides Regulation to Implement New EU Active-Substance Decisions

-Norway is consulting on aligning its Biocides Regulation with recent EU decisions, extending approvals for several active substances while setting a September 2026 phase-out for etofenprox.
-Impacted businesses must prepare for the etofenprox withdrawal and note new authorization deadlines for formaldehyde-releasers to maintain market access for biocidal products and treated articles.
+Norway is aligning its Biocides Regulation with EU decisions, extending several substance approvals while setting a September 2026 phase-out for etofenprox.
+Companies must manage the withdrawal of etofenprox-treated articles and meet new 2027 authorization deadlines for formaldehyde-releasers to maintain Norwegian market access.

 EU Commission Confirms Siltac Is a Plant Protection Product Requiring Authorisation Under Regulation 1107/2009